codio/knowledge/source/instructors/authoring/assessments/llm-based-rubric.rst

 Rubric Requirements Example
 ---------------------------

-Use the following criteria, assigning equal weight to each one.
+Use only the following criteria for evaluating the student code:

 - Program correctness
 - Proper and efficient usage of a dictionary data structure